AlfarizaRasendria/Github-Demo/README.md

 # Github-Demo
-This is a git tutorial repository created from scratch to complete my first college software development assignment
+This is a git tutorial repository created from scratch to complete my first college software development assignment Trying modify readme.md